jpunwin/djed.static/README.rst

     config.include('djed.static')

-Initialize a ``bower_components`` directory:
+Add a ``bower_components`` directory:

 .. code-block:: python

-    config.init_bower_components('myapp:static/bower_components')
+    config.add_bower_components('myapp:static/bower_components')

-Include desired Bower packages on your page.
+Include static resources on your HTML page.
 You can do this in templates or somewhere else in your code:

 .. code-block:: python

     request.include('bootstrap')

-All required dependencies are also included on the page.
+All additional required resources are automatically resolved and are also included on your HTML page.

 Documentation and Support
 =========================